terraform-aws-modules/terraform-aws-s3-bucket/examples/table-bucket/README.md

-# S3 bucket with Cross-Region Replication (CRR) enabled
+# S3 Table Bucket

-Configuration in this directory creates S3 bucket in one region and configures CRR to another bucket in another region.
+Configuration in this directory creates S3 table bucket with bucket policy and S3 Tables with table policies.

-Please check [complete example](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket/tree/master/examples/complete) to see all other features supported by this module.

 ## Usage